toastclub/maculate/README.md

 Maculate is open source, but the source code is not under any sort of warranty.
 Contributions are generally welcome, though be aware that you will not be compensated for them.

 We generally regard the codebase as being well-written and documented, so it could serve as a good basis to libqalculate.

+### DRM

+The currency conversion feature makes calls to a server hosted at `maculate.toastcat.club`.
+This server is developed within this repository.
+It currently acts as a simple anonymizing proxy.
+These requests include [Reciepts](https://developer.apple.com/documentation/appstorereceipts/validating_receipts_on_the_device) signed by Apple, which are used to verify the purchase of the app.
+Hence, the currency conversion feature is not available in the open source version of Maculate out of the box, but you can host your own server with relative ease.

+Please note that the server is licensed under the AGPLv3, wheras the rest of the project is licensed under the GPLv2.

 ## Support Matrix